Are lighters allowed on a plane? Know all About

 ☑ If pondering on questions like, “Can you bring e-cigarettes on the plane?”, “Can you bring a cigar on a plane?” or “Can you bring vapes on a plane?”.
 Don’t worry, here are some quick answers to these.

-☑ E-cigarettes and vapes are only permitted in carry-on bag.
+☑ E-cigarettes and vapes are only permitted in a carry-on bags.

 ☑ Cigars are permitted in hand luggage as well as in checked luggage.